scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 * `vmID` is the ID of the Virtual Machine the blockchain runs.
   Can also be an alias of the Virtual Machine.
 * `name` is a human-readable name for the new blockchain.
 Not necessarily unique.
-* `genesisData` is the base 58 (with checksum) representation of the genesis state of the new blockchain.
+* `genesisData` is the byte representation of the genesis state of the new blockchain encoded in the format specified by the `encoding` parameter.
+* `encoding` specifies the format to use for `genesisData`.
+Can be either "cb58" or "hex".
+Defaults to "cb58".
   Virtual Machines should have a static API method named `buildGenesis` that can be used to generate `genesisData`
 * `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 * `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.